Horror around the corner

-At the North West Company Fur Post on the Snake River in Pine City, Minn., there’s been a murder, and visitors try to solve it by lantern light during Mystery at the Fur Post Oct.
-13-14.
+At the Snake River Fur Post on the Snake River in Pine City, Minn., the Trial of Lizzie 13 is the annual Mystery at the Fur Post, and guests use clues to solve it, Oct.
+12-13.
 Admission is $10, $6 for children 5-17.

 It's Thursdays-Sundays through October.
 Reservations are required, 807-473-2344, and the $15 tickets always sell out.

 It's open most Friday and Saturday nights in October.
 Admission is $10, $8 for children 7-17.